KellyVillalobos/TMDB-2021/README.md

 # About

 TMDB was a startup project I did for a military contract to update an Apache Struts based application to an Angular and Spring RESTful API based application.
 This project was built as an exercise in group development.
-In the end we build a partially functioning movie database that pulled movie data from a public movie API and developed an interface with features like a carousel, individual movie cards and table with breadcrumbs.
+In the end we built a partially functioning movie database that pulled movie data from a public movie API and developed an interface with features like a carousel, individual movie cards and table with breadcrumbs.

 # TMDB